dadoomer/personal-website/content/post/2021-05-11-robotics-and-neural-networks/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Lw2dfjYENNE?start=50" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 It is easy to find amazing examples of insect behaviour.
-The [process in which ants build nests](https://youtu.be/ZglirAfRvWg) is complex.
-Everything from [hatching eggs](https://youtu.be/V400oXh_YTQ) and the incredible [food gathering dynamics](https://youtu.be/OnooyOZRzkM) is awe inspiring.
+The [process by which ants build nests](https://youtu.be/ZglirAfRvWg) is beautiful.
+Everything from [hatching eggs](https://youtu.be/V400oXh_YTQ) to the incredible [food gathering dynamics](https://youtu.be/OnooyOZRzkM) is awe inspiring.
 What drives these very complex behaviours in such energetically efficient systems?

 ## Control mechanisms in insects

-The control mechanisms behind insect behaviour are surprisingly complex.
+Control mechanisms behind insect behaviour are surprisingly complex.
 For instance, insects can exhibit Pavlovian traits, altering their behaviour depending on previous stimulus.
 Even more surprisingly, insects can track some environmental variables (for example, bees and crabs seem to posses "home vectors" to track the location of their nests).
-Indeed, there is no single cognitive process behind these behaviours, instead, it appears cognition in insects is very complex ([Cognition in insects, 2012](http://www.originlife.ru/wp-content/uploads/2018/07/Anucleate-Neurons.pdf)).
+There is no single cognitive process behind these behaviours, instead, it appears cognition in insects is very complex ([Cognition in insects, 2012](http://www.originlife.ru/wp-content/uploads/2018/07/Anucleate-Neurons.pdf)).